Nanopublication/nanopub-js/nanopub-utils/README.md

 // Get the Nanopub URI
 const npUri = np.uri

+// Generate an object optimized to display the nanopub visually np.getDisplay() const npDisplay = np.displayNp

 // Get the CURIE or URI for a specific graph const assertionGraph = np.graphsIds['assertion']